JLW-7/wally-c/README.md

 ___

-## 📶 Network Configuration (Wally Setup)
+## Network Configuration (Setup)

 1. **Turn on Wally**
    Flip the switch on Wally’s back to power it on.

 2. **Enter Configuration Mode**
    Remove Wally’s head to access the internal board.
-   On the back of the board, locate the **round button next to the white battery stand**.
-   Press **that button and the one labeled “B” at the same time**.
-   Wally will say: *“Entering network configuration mode.”*
+On the back of the board, locate the round button next to the white battery stand.
+Press that button and the one labeled “B” at the same time.
+Wally will report: *“Entering network configuration mode.”*

 3. **Connect to Wally’s Setup Network**
    On your phone or laptop, connect to the Wi-Fi network named **`Xiaozhi`**.
 A configuration webpage should automatically open.
 If it doesn’t, open your browser and go to the address displayed on Wally’s screen.

 4. **Enter Your Wi-Fi Details**
    On the setup page, input your Wi-Fi network’s **name (SSID)** and **password**.
-   (You can choose to have Wally remember this network for future use.)
+(You can choose to remember this network for future use.)

 5. **You're All Set!**
    Once configuration is complete, follow the next set of instructions to start using Wally.